ZeroXLR/first-order-logic-gitbook/README.md

 The informal mathematical results, required to do the study itself, are simply taken for granted.
 One cannot prove these without circular reasoning.
 They form, what we call the **external theory** or the **metatheory**.
 On the other hand, the system being constructed and studied is called the **internal theory**.

 This distinction is crucial because when I say statements like, "we have proved the well-ordering property of the naturals", what I really mean is, "the formal theory we are studying can derive the well-ordering property of the naturals inside its own self".
-Of course, there is no point in proving the aforementioned result in the metatheory as it already takes the property for granted.
+Of course, there is no point in proving the aforementioned result in the metatheory as it already takes that for granted.